openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 ## Compilation via JCL

-The primary method of COBOL program compilation we have done on this course is through JCL or Job Control Language.
+The primary method of COBOL program compilation we have done in this course is through JCL or Job Control Language.
 We have primarily used a set of catalogued procedures provided by IBM which reduces the amount of JCL that we need to write.

 In the JCL, we need to include the job description, statement to invoke the compiler and definitions of the needed data sets.